MaxHalford/eaopt/README.md

 ### Presets

-Some prefilled GA instances are available to get started as fast as possible.
+Some preset GA instances are available to get started as fast as possible.
 They are available in the [presets.go](presets.go) file.
-These instances also serve as example instanciations of the GA struct.
+These instances also serve as example instantiations of the GA struct.
 To obtain optimal solutions you should fill in the fields manually!

 ### Logging population statistics

 It's possible to log statistics for each population at every generation.
 To do so you simply have to provide the `GA` struct a `Logger` from the Go standard library.
-This is quite convenient because it allows you to decide where to write the log ouput, whether it be in a file or directly in the standard output.
+This is quite convenient because it allows you to decide where to write the log output, whether it be in a file or directly in the standard output.

 ```go
 ga.Logger = log.New(os.Stdout, "", log.Ldate|log.Ltime)